hashicorp/terraform-website/README.md

 - **Where:** It shows up as a GitHub PR check.
 It only runs for PRs from people in the HashiCorp GitHub organization (which should be fine, since we're the most likely to change a bunch of links at once.)
 - **What:** This job only checks links in the _content area_ (not navs/headers) of _pages that were changed in the current PR._ It checks both internal and external links.
 - **Who:** If this job is red in your PR, please fix your broken links before merging!
 Alternately, if it throws a false-positive and complains about a link that is actually fine, make sure to explain that before merging.
-- **How:** This is a custom-built Ruby script, because we weren't able to find an off-the-shelf link checker that met our requirements (i.e. don't complain about problems that have nothing to do with this PR).
+- **How:** This is a custom Ruby script, because we weren't able to find an off-the-shelf link checker that met our requirements (i.e. don't complain about problems that have nothing to do with this PR). ([content/scripts/check-pr-links.rb](./content/scripts/check-pr-links.rb))

 ### Known Incoming Link Check